cirosantilli/media-gen-plugin-matplotlib/readme.md

 automates the creation of python matplotlib plots for usage in book projects (latex, html, etc) projects

-# install with media gen

-this is a media-gen-plugin as defined in https://github.com/cirosantilli/media-gen/tree/1.0/readme.md#known-stable-media-gen-plugins and it is suggested that you install this with media-gen as explained in the media-gen page.
+follows the media-gen-plugin interface defined in https://github.com/cirosantilli/media-gen/tree/1.1/readme.md#media-gen-plugin see that page for installation and usage instructions.

 # usage